MediaWind/react_kiosk_engine/docs/jsonFormat.md

 - `saveservice` saves the service id selected.
 It must be associated with the `service` object.
 	- This object have a required `serviceId`, representing the <ins>production</ins> service id in the prod EasyQueue module instance.
 This is the one that will be saved during production.
 	- An optional `devServiceId`, representing the <ins>development</ins> service id in the dev EasyQueue module instance.
 This is the one that will be saved during development.
 This was added so the serviceId doesn't need to be adjusted when switching between dev and prod, reducing potential inattention errors.
 	- An optional `priority`.
-It can be 1 for `normal`, 2 for `high` and 3 for `urgent`.
-The default is 1.
+It can be 1 for `normal` (default), 2 for `high` or 3 for `urgent`.
-- `createticket` triggers the ticket creation.
+- `createticket` sends a request for creating the ticket.
 To be able to create a ticket, a service id must first be saved.
 - `printticket` sends a request for printing the ticket.
 To be able to print a ticket, it must be created first.
 Once the ticket is created and the print is requested, the actual printing is triggered.
 - `changelanguage` must be associated to the `language` property.
 Switches the current language of the flow globally.
-- `checkin`, usually attached to the `scanner` input, will signify that the page is ready to use the qr code read with the scanner and proceed to check it in in the EasyQueue module.
+- `checkin`, usually attached to the `scanner` input, will signify that the page is ready to use the qr code read with the scanner and proceed to check it in the EasyQueue module.
-- `checkout`, usually attached to the `scanner` input, will signify that the page is ready to use the qr code read with the scanner and proceed to check it out in the EasyQueue module.
+- `checkout`, usually attached to the `scanner` input, will signify that the page is ready to use the qr code read with the scanner and proceed to check it out of the EasyQueue module.
-- `checktextinputs`, usually attached to the `text` input, first verify that all required text inputs are filled before proceeding to the rest of the actions.
+- `checktextinputs` first verify that all required text inputs on the page are filled before proceeding to the rest of the actions.
 - `custom` triggers a custom action.
 More on that in the [custom action](#custom-action) section.

 #### Advanced button configuration